-During the Year, the decrease in the launch of new games in the market due to the prolonged pre-approval process of the National Press and Publication Administration in China (the "NPPA") has detrimental impact to business of game developers and publishers.
-More game developers and publishers were unable to launch new games and could not make the repayment to settle our receivables in accordance with the agreed schedule.
-Higher impairment amounts for the Group's trade and other receivables and intangible assets were required towards the higher default rates.
-As a result of the significant decrease in revenue and increase in impairments, the Group recorded a loss for the year attributable to owners of the Company of approximately RMB97,525,000 for the Year, as compared with the loss for the year attributable to owners of the Company of approximately RMB2,950,000 for the year ended 31 December 2021.
-However, the Group is pleased to see that the NPPA has restarted to grant new game license approvals since April 2022, and the number of new game licenses being approved in each batch tends to be more stable.
-Therefore, the Company believes that the downturn in the PRC game industry is temporary, and it is high likely that the Group could also obtain new game licenses in the future, including the Group's two game products of which license applications are currently being applied for approval.
+During the Year, the prolonged pre-approval process of the National Press and Publication Administration in China (the "NPPA") has detrimental impact to business of game developers and publishers.
+Although the number of new game licences approved by the NPPA during the Year has doubled when compared with that of during the year ended 31 December 2022, there were many game developers and publishers unable to launch new games and run into liquidity problem.
+The Group recorded a loss for the year attributable to owners of the Company of approximately RMB103,378,000 for the Year, as compared with that of approximately RMB97,525,000 for the year ended 31 December 2022.
+With the number of new game licences being approved in each batch tends to be more stable, the Company expects that the Group could obtain new game licences in the future, including the Group's two game products of which licence applications have been submitted to the NPPA for approval.